NexusMutual/docs/docs/overview/claims-history/yearn-2021.md

 The Yearn development team worked with the Mutual to provide members with a [complete list of affected addresses](https://github.com/NexusMutual/incidents/tree/master/2021-02-04-ydai-v1) for claim assessors to refer to when checking the proof of loss requirement during the claims voting process.

 ### Filed claims and outcomes
-A total of eighteen (18) claims were filed, and those claims were reviewed and voted on by claim assessors.
+A total of nineteen (19) claims were filed, and those claims were reviewed and voted on by claim assessors.
+Claim assessors approved fifteen (15) and denied four (4).
 As stated in the section above, claim assessors had determined this was a covered event.
 Once it has been determined that an event is covered, claim assessors review the validity of claims to determine:
 * Did the member have active cover at the time of the exploit?
 * Did the member have a cover with an ID lower than lower than #2291?
   * The proof of loss requirement was implemented for cover IDs higher than #2291.
 Any cover IDs lower than #2291 were not subject to the proof of loss requirement.